 This is how you solve a mystery.

 Titled Out of Tune, Danneberg’s solo exhibition at LambdaLambdaLambda, Prishtina, is intended as a visual choreography.
-Finding forms of synchronization in the everyday, 5 canvas are exhibited in the space, compiling a narrative storyboard.
+Finding forms of synchronization in the everyday, five canvases are exhibited in the space, compiling a narrative storyboard.
 Can we read its nonlinear sense?

 Body details are entangled in unnatural positions, an open deck of cards is concealing a face, two figures are depicted from the back, shared and private moments are meshed into one.
 We wonder who these characters are, what do they feel and if they are connected, we think about the unconscious programming for our lives, the daily routines and movements.
 Upon attentive looking a harmonic pattern emerges through the characters, the small gestures, postures, and what is not revealed.
 Complexity unified and inscribed into the world.
 Is this the Real?

 If so we are curious to understand what possibilities might unfold.